Rikako Kawauchi "Even the pigments in paints were once stones"

 In the softness of the paint, I seek out nature, which gradually solidifies within the time that belongs to the pigment, and acquires the hardness of a stone.

+The next time around, I would like to try to discover the gentle, pliable lines that exist in the hardness of the stone.
 When I draw lines on stone, the stone takes on the feel of some kind of lumpen mass — as if the paint itself had been taken out of the canvas.

 When I think about it, however, I realize that pigment is also made by scraping off something that resides within nature, such as a stone, and combining it with water or oil.